vlonje20/dev-init-app/READMe.md

   - Click 'Create repository'
 ##
 Users: <br>
-`
-  - Click 'Create local user'
+  - Click `Create local user`
   - Fill out the form
-  - At the bottom under 'Roles', select nx-admin from column 1 and pushed to column 2
+  - At the bottom under `Roles`, select nx-admin from column 1 and pushed to column 2
-  - Then click 'Create local user'
+  - Then click `Create local user`
-`

 ##
 - Configure Jenkins:
   - In Jenkins, go to Dashboard ==> Manage Jenkins ==> Plugins
-  - Available Plugins and search 'Nexus Artifact Uploader'
+  - Available Plugins and search `Nexus Artifact Uploader`
   - Install without restart

   - Go to your project ==> Configure ==> Build Steps ==> Add build steps
   - Nexus artifact uploader
-  - Nexus artifact uploader
     - Nexus Details:
     - Nexus Version: NEXUS3
     - Protocol: HTTP
     - Nexus UR: your nexus URL without the http/https: (eg: localhost:8081)
-    - Credentials: use the user credentials you earlier configured in Nexus
+    - Credentials: use the user credentials you earlier configured in Nexus when configuring the web
     - GroupId: your project name - what will appear in nexus (eg: jenkins-app):
     - Version: your version number (eg: 1.0-SNAPSHOT)
     - Repository: The repository you created in Nexus